stanfordpython/python-assignments/assign1/README.md

 ### Intelligent Codebreaker
 *Difficulty: &#127798; &#127798; &#127798;*

 Suppose that you have access to some ciphertext that you know has been encrypted using a Vigenere cipher.
-Furthermore, suppose that you know that the corresponding plaintext has been written using only words in `/usr/share/dict/words`, whitespace, and punctuation, although you don’t know the exact message.
+Furthermore, suppose that you know that the corresponding plaintext has been written using only words in `/usr/share/dict/words`, whitespace, and punctuation, although you don't know the exact message.
 Finally, suppose that you know that someone has encrypted a message using a Vigenere cipher with a key drawn from a preset list of words, (again, let's suppose from `/usr/share/dict/words`).
 Can you still decrypt the ciphertext?

 For many of the incorrect keys, the resulting plaintext will be gibberish, but there will also be incorrect keys for which the resulting plaintext sounds English-y, but isn't quite right.
 Thus, the bulk of this problem lies in evaluating how close to a valid English sentence a given sequence of letters is.